Articulation with the fingers: playing cuts and strikes on the ocarina

 Playing ascending cuts

-To play a cut on an ascending interval, the cutting finger is flicked at the exact same time as the finger is lifted to play the higher note.
-This results in briefly sounding a higher pitch.
+To play a cut on an ascending interval, the cutting finger is flicked at the same time as the other finger is lifted to play the higher note.
+This results in a brief sound of a higher pitch.

 The following shows an ascending cut on G. Give that a try on your instrument.